Marija Pientka, Senior Associate AD for Internal Operations

-Marija Pientka was named an Associate Athletic Director and member of the senior staff in 2006, after serving in a number of capacities since joining the athletics staff in 1998.
+Marija Pientka was named a Senior Associate Athletic Director and member of the senior staff in 2015, after serving as Associate Athletic Director from 2006, and in a number of capacities since joining the athletics staff in 1998.

 Pientka's duties at Wisconsin currently include supervising menís and womenís tennis and menís and womenís golf.
 In addition, she has oversight of technical services, University Ridge Golf Course, the spirit squads and marching bands.
 Pientka coordinates the departmentís strategic planning and certification process.
 She also represents the UW with the Big Ten Conference Sports Management Council.

 Prior to her current appointment, Pientka led a number of revenue generating areas including development and ticketing.
 The development and ticketing teams successfully developed and launched a number of new initiatives which positively impacted the Divisionís financial plan.

 During her time leading Wisconsinís development efforts, both gift dollars and number of donors saw unprecedented growth.
 Gift dollars increased from $4.5 million in 2000 to an all-time high of $31 million in 2012 and the number of athletics donors increased from 7,400 to over 15,000 donors.